Date Last Revised: August 2022

 Automatic alerts may be sent to you following certain changes made online to TheHorsesAdvocate.com account, such as a change in your Registration Information.

 Electronic alerts will be sent to the email address you have provided as your primary email address for TheHorsesAdvocate.com.
-If your email address or your mobile device email address changes, you are responsible for informing us of that change.
+If your email address or your mobile device’s email address changes, you are responsible for informing us of that change.
 You can also choose to have alerts sent to a mobile device that accepts text messages.
 Changes to your email address or mobile number will apply to all of your alerts.

 Because alerts are not encrypted, we will never include your passcode.
 However, alerts may include your TheHorsesAdvocate.com Login ID and some information about your accounts.
 Anyone with access to your email will be able to view the content of these alerts.

-Please contact us with any questions or comments regarding this website to: firstname.lastname@example.org.
+Please contact us with any questions or comments regarding this website at: email@example.com.
 We try to respond to all inquiries as quickly as possible and appreciate your patience given the volume of mail we receive.

 The Equine Practice, Inc may at any time, terminate its legal agreement with you:

-- If you have breached any provision of this Agreement (or have acted in a manner which clearly shows that you do not intend to, or are unable to comply with the provisions of this Agreement).
+- If you have breached any provision of this Agreement (or have acted in a manner that clearly shows that you do not intend to, or are unable to comply with the provisions of this Agreement).

 - If The Equine Practice, Inc in its sole discretion believes it is required to do so by law (for example, where the provision of the Service to you is, or becomes, unlawful).